 In this video, organizing specialist Marilynn Satter discusses dealing with hoarding, a Houston interview with Brian from Big state Home Buyers.
 Marilynn owns Organize Your World, a professional organizing service in Houston, and she belongs to NAPO, the National Association of Organizing Specialist.

 Watch the video below to find out more about how to deal with hoarding and hoarded houses.
-In another interview, Marilyn describes a true life situation of a harder house she encountered.
-Watch the hoarding story by clicking here!

 Interview Transcript: Dealing with Hoarded Houses

 Brian: Hi.
 I’m Brian Spitz, president of Big State Home Buyers.
 We are Houston’s leading company for buying houses fast.

 And today, we’re talking with Marilyn Satter, who owns the company Organize My World.
 The website is organizemyworld.com.
 And she is a specialist in helping people get organized, getting prepared for a move, after a move, just organizing their space and also has some experience with hoarding.

 And so we wanted to welcome you to our podcast today and also talk a little bit about what you do and the first topic would be hoarding.

 Marilyn: Thanks, Brian.
 Thanks for having me.
 As you said, I’m Marilyn from Organize My World.
 Hoarding is rather interesting.
 It’s a very small percentage of the population, but it does get a lot of publicity.